-Ceilings

-Repair category 1

-Notes The textured plaster finish may be an asbestos containing material which should be managed accordingly.
+Internal walls Repair category 1 Notes There is some mould build up.
+The affected areas were found to be dry where tested with a moisture meter.
+The textured plaster finish may be an asbestos containing material which should be managed accordingly.